Boston police officer shot, suspect killed in shootout following Roxbury traffic stop

 “It was just a big boom, and that’s what woke us up,” she said.

-In a statement, Suffolk District Attorney Rachael Rollins said, “Any loss of life is tragic and this morning’s events on Gerard Street are no exception.”
+In a statement Friday afternoon, Suffolk District Attorney Rachael Rollins said, “Any loss of life is tragic and this morning’s events on Gerard Street are no exception.”

 “I want to express my relief that the injured officer is expected to survive.
 I hope for his full recovery, and my thought are with his family at home and his brothers and sisters in law enforcement,” Rollins wrote.
 “I also want to express my deep sadness and sympathies for the family and loved ones of the man whose life was lost.
 They, too, are undoubtedly in shock at circumstances beyond their control.”